Being a good citizen is a lot harder than it used to be

 The same sentiment holds for becoming involved in community or public life.
 Involvement is great – but not blind involvement.
 How reliable is the information you’re basing your actions on?
 Is your involvement helping, rather than hurting because it’s based on incorrect information?
 Similarly, if someone asks you to get involved to save your town or state or country from some alleged peril, how accurately have they depicted the problem and have you carefully sorted out the claims on both sides of the issue?

-I know.
 All of this seems like a lot of work.
 And it is.
 But American democracy was built on the assumption of an engaged and well-informed electorate.
 It’s gotten a lot more complicated over the centuries, but if one core truth has remained constant, it’s this: If responsible citizens do not participate in the system, then the system will not work.
-It’s as simple as that.

 Lee Hamilton is a Senior Advisor for the Indiana University Center on Representative Government; a Distinguished Scholar at the IU Hamilton Lugar School of Global and International Studies; and a Professor of Practice at the IU O’Neill School of Public and Environmental Affairs.
 He was a member of the U.S. House of Representatives for 34 years.